eXascaleInfolab/PyExPool/README.md

 	```sh
 	$ sudo pip install bottle
 	```
+	> WebUI renders interface from the bottle html templates located in the `./views/` (or any folder in the `bottle.TEMPLATE_PATH` list).
+So, `pyexpool/views/*` should be copied to the target project.

 - [mock](https://pypi.python.org/pypi/mock) is required exclusively for the unit testing under Python2, `mock` is included in the standard lib of Python3.
 	```sh
 	$ sudo pip install mock